 Michael Suk, MD, JD, MPH, MBA, a board certified orthopaedic surgeon, was elected to the American Medical Association Board of Trustees in June 2019.
 Throughout his career, Dr. Suk has been a vocal leader on public health issues, including the role and importance of organized medicine, resident work hours, social determinants of health and numerous other public health concerns.

 An active and engaged leader from his earliest days in organized medicine, Dr. Suk, was the first medical student and first Asian-American elected to the AMA Board of Trustees in 1994.
 In addition, he has served on the AMA Council on Medical Service and as chair of the AMA Resident and Fellow Section where he led AMA efforts to create governance guidelines on resident work hours.
 In 2016, to help spearhead advocacy for the medical profession in Washington, D.C., Dr. Suk was appointed to the board of directors of the American Medical Political Action Committee.
+Additionally, reflecting his passion and expertise in the field of performance excellence, quality and safety, Dr. Suk was selected to serve on the Board of Commissioners at the Joint Commission.

 Dr. Suk is chair of the Musculoskeletal Institute and the Department of Orthopaedic Surgery at the renowned Geisinger Health System based in Danville, Penn.
 Additionally, he serves as chief physician officer of Geisinger System Services, where he provides clinical leadership over the system’s $1.5B enterprise supply chain and pharmacy division.